oxfordcontrol/COSMO.jl/docs/src/lin_solver.md

 !!! note
     To use the Pardiso and Intel MKL Pardiso solver, you have to install the respective libraries and the corresponding Julia wrapper.
 For more information about installing these, visit the [Pardiso.jl](https://github.com/JuliaSparse/Pardiso.jl) repository page.
 Likewise in order to use Indirect(Reduced)KKTSolver you have to install [IterativeSolvers.jl](https://github.com/JuliaMath/IterativeSolvers.jl) and [LinearMaps.jl](https://github.com/Jutho/LinearMaps.jl).

-COSMO uses the QDLDL linear system solver by default.
+COSMO uses the `Cholmod` linear system solver by default.
 You can specify a different solver in the settings by using the `kkt_solver` keyword and the respective type:

 ```julia
 settings = COSMO.Settings(kkt_solver = CholmodKKTSolver)